oa180/oa180/README.md

 ###                                                       Hi👋, I'm Omar Abd El-Rahman

-A passionate software developer from Egypt I Graduated from Faculty of Computers And Artificial Intelligence— BSc.
-Computers and Information Technology, Cairo university (2018- 2022) with Good grade.Seeking a job in the field of “technology” in a reputable organization where gain experience.
+A passionate software developer from Egypt I Graduated from Faculty of Computers And Artificial Intelligence— Bachelor of Computers and Information Technology, Cairo university (2018- 2022) with Good grade.Seeking a job in the field of “technology” in a reputable organization where gain experience.
 Eager to learn every day and gain more experience in different fields related to technology

 📫 How to reach me omarabdelrahman180@gmail.com